WPRDC/data-guide/docs/PublishingCKAN.md

 3. Providing a description for the resource
 4. Specifying the file type

-We also [recorded a video] (Create a Resource Instructions.gif) showing how to add a resource for a dataset.
+We also [recorded a video](Create a Resource Instructions.gif) showing how to add a resource for a dataset.
 ![alt text](Create a Resource Instructions.gif "Add a resource")

 ### Adding a Data View